zephyrproject-rtos/zephyr/boards/arm/mps2_an385/doc/index.rst

 .. note::
    This board configuration makes no claims about its suitability for use with actual MPS2 hardware systems using AN385, or any other hardware system.
-It has been tested on actual hardware, but it's primary purpose is for use with qemu and unit tests.
+It has been tested on actual hardware, but its primary purpose is for use with QEMU and unit tests.

 Hardware
 ********